LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

-Figure~\ref{fig:flow-diagram} presents a flow diagram of the LLM finetuning process adopted in this framework.
-The process begins with the dataset distributor module, which inputs the generated dataset from Section~\ref{subsection:dataset_generation} into the trainer module (step~\blackcircle{6}).
-Simultaneously, the trainer module loads the pre-trained base LLM and initiates the finetuning phase.
-The trainer module performs a test cycle at the end of each training epoch, enabling continuous evaluation against a test dataset to monitor the actual model performance.
-The finetuning phase is terminated if there is no improvement in validation loss after a set number of consecutive epochs.
-This early termination helps prevent overfitting and optimize the model's generalization to new, unseen data.
-Two critical hyperparameters for ByT5 model finetuning are \textbf{\textit{source\_max\_token\_len}} and \textbf{\textit{target\_max\_token\_len}}.
-The former limits the number of bytes in the input sequence provided to the model, and the latter sets the maximum length of the output sequence generated by the model as a response during inference.
-The values for these hyperparameters are derived from the PCAP Parser, based on the network packet lengths of requests and responses.
+The adopted LLM fine-tuning process is depicted in step~\blackcircle{6}.
+The process begins with the dataset distributor module, which inputs the generated dataset into the trainer module.
+Simultaneously, the trainer module loads the pre-trained base LLM and initiates the fine-tuning phase.
+The trainer module performs a test cycle at the end of each training epoch, enabling continuous evaluation against a test dataset to monitor the actual model performance with an early stopping, where the fine-tuning phase is terminated if there is no improvement.
+The PCAP Parser dictates the value of ByT5 model's \textbf{\textit{source\_max\_token\_len}} and \textbf{\textit{target\_max\_token\_len}} hyper-parameters, which define the maximum input and output lengths respectively.